MosesSupposes/Purescript-By-Example/text/chapter7.md

 The project has a number of dependencies, many of which we have seen before.
 There are two new dependencies:

-- `purescript-control`, which defines functions for abstracting control flow using type classes like `Applicative`.
+- `control`, which defines functions for abstracting control flow using type classes like `Applicative`.
-- `purescript-validation`, which defines a functor for _applicative validation_, the subject of this chapter.
+- `validation`, which defines a functor for _applicative validation_, the subject of this chapter.

 The `Data.AddressBook` module defines data types and `Show` instances for the types in our project, and the `Data.AddressBook.Validation` module contains validation rules for those types.